7ojo/perl6-platform/README.md

 # Todo / Known issues

-* No feedback on e.g. build phase when it can take a long time on fetching things
+* General: No feedback on e.g. build phase when it can take a long time on fetching things
-* On OSX there is no bridge between host and containers.
+* MacOS: There is no bridge between host and containers.
 This can help https://github.com/mal/docker-for-mac-host-bridge
+* MacOS: If not bridging the networks you'll need local DNS server to point default ```*.localhost``` address to 127.0.0.1 (```brew install dnsmasq``` and so on)

 # Remarks